sbt/sbt-protobuf/README.md

 Line #2 adds the artifact to the regular compile:libraryDependencies.

-The `*.proto` files of dependencies are extracted and added to the `includePath` parameter for `protoc`, but are not compiled.
+The `*.proto` files of dependencies are extracted and added to the `includePath` parameter for `ScalaBuff`, but are not compiled.

 ### Packaging proto files
 `*.proto` files can be included in the jar file by adding the following setting to your build definition: